Skip to content

 Very low usage led to these coins being withdrawn from circulation.

-What is the conversion rate between Inti and Sol?
+What conversion applies between Inti and Sol?

 The 1991 reform set 1 Nuevo Sol equal to 1,000,000 Inti.